nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/webds/docs/readme.md

 WebDS is a web-based implementation of Design Studio.
 It is integrated into the JupyterLab environment where you accessed this README document.

 On the JupyterLab launcher page you can the following categories.

 - **Favourites**&nbsp;&nbsp;&nbsp;Individual widgets from the other categories can be added to the Favourites category by right-clicking on the widget to add.
 Widgets can be removed from the Favourites category also by right-clicking on the widget to remove.
 - **Firmware Install**&nbsp;&nbsp;&nbsp;This category contains widgets for updating the firmware running on the connected TouchComm device.
-- **Touch - Assessment**&nbsp;&nbsp;&nbsp; This category contains widgets for exploring and assessing details about the connected TouchComm device.
+- **Device - Assessment**&nbsp;&nbsp;&nbsp; This category contains widgets for exploring and assessing details about the connected TouchComm device.
-- **Touch - Configuration**&nbsp;&nbsp;&nbsp; This category contains widgets for updating various configuration settings on the connected TouchComm device.
+- **Device - Configuration**&nbsp;&nbsp;&nbsp; This category contains widgets for updating various configuration settings on the connected TouchComm device.
-- **Touch - Development**&nbsp;&nbsp;&nbsp; This category contains widgets for performing development and evaluation tasks and include those for creating IPython notebooks (.ipynb files) and starting Ipython console sessions for interactive Python scripting.
+- **Device - Development**&nbsp;&nbsp;&nbsp; This category contains widgets for performing development and evaluation tasks and include those for creating IPython notebooks (.ipynb files) and starting Ipython console sessions for interactive Python scripting.
 - **DSDK - Applications**&nbsp;&nbsp;&nbsp; This category contains widgets for accessing reference documentation and performing various setup and configuration tasks on the DSDK.

 ### IPython